jllovet/jllovet/README.md

 ## 🐙 Solutions Architect ⿻ Software Engineer ♾ Researcher 📖 Author

 - 🤖  Cybersecurity guy in my day job specializing in systems for Identity and Access Management
 - 🧠  Studied Philosophy and the History of Math and Science at St. John's College.
-Currently a grad student in Computer Science.
+Currently a grad student in Computer Science at Towson University.
 Spending my free time on building servers, writing CLIs, cross-platform app development, functional programming, graph theory, learning languages, and piano.
 - 📝  Working on a language-learning app in Opening Questions and writing a book on philosophy and algorithmics.
 - 📢  Come talk to me about generating architecture diagrams with code!